Assistant Professor of Anthropology

 Colin Hoag’s work sits at the intersection of historical ecology and political anthropology.
-With research and teaching interests in capitalism, space, landscape, water, rangelands, shrubs, multispecies studies, bureaucracy, the state, migration and colonialism, he asks: How do different humans interrupt, exploit or adjust themselves to more-than-human ecological processes?
-How are human social categories, such as race, class, gender, species and nationality used to determine who can access natural resources—that is, who among us lives (well) and dies?
-How might we marshal anthropology's careful attention to everyday practices, the legacies of history, and the deep interaction between ideas and the material world to investigate the causes of environmental change?
+With research and teaching interests in capitalism, landscape, water, rangelands, botany, multispecies studies, bureaucracy, migration and colonialism, he asks: How do people interrupt, exploit or adjust themselves to more-than-human ecological processes?
+How are human social categories, such as race, class, gender, species and nationality used to determine who can access “natural resources”—that is, who among us lives (well) and dies?
+How might we marshal anthropology's careful attention to everyday life, the legacies of history, and the deep interaction between ideas and the material world to investigate the causes of environmental change?

 With doctorates in anthropology and biological sciences, Hoag is committed to developing forms of transdisciplinary scholarship that advance both critical, humanistic approaches and scientific ones.
 Also committed to promoting a more public anthropology, he is currently co-editor of Engagement: Blog of the Anthropology of the Environment Society (AAA).

-"African Environmental Change from the Pleistocene to the Anthropocene."
+“African Environmental Change from the Pleistocene to the Anthropocene.”
 With J.-C. Svenning.
-Annual Review of Environment and Resources.
-42 (2017).
+Annual Review of Environment and Resources 42 (2017): 27-54.

 “Dereliction of the South African Department of Home Affairs: Time for the Anthropology of Bureaucracy.”
 Critique of Anthropology 34, no. 4 (2014): 410-428.

 “Assembling Partial Perspectives: Thoughts on the Anthropology of Bureaucracy.”
 PoLAR: Political and Legal Anthropology Review 34, no. 1 (2011): 81–94.